-Meewasin is very pleased to report that, through the support of the RBC Blue Water Project, we had over 380 sheep grazing in the Meewasin Northeast Swale for approximately one month this summer.
+Meewasin is thrilled to report that, through the support of the RBC Blue Water Project, we had 423 sheep grazing in the Meewasin Northeast Swale from August 24 - September 19, 2015.
 Meewasin was delighted to be able to work once again with shepherd and educator Jared Epp.
-Thanks to Jared, our public grazing demonstration at Beaver Creek was also a tremendous success.
+Thanks to Jared, our public grazing demonstration at Beaver Creek in July was also a tremendous success.
 Grazing is a very important and cost effective means of maintaining large natural areas like the Meewasin Northeast Swale as it mimics natural disturbance regimes to promote biodiversity.
-The grazing this year helped with shrub encroachment from wolf willow, a native shrub, as well as removing invasive species such as smooth brome, Kentucky bluegrass and sow thistle.
+The grazing this year helped to manage encroachment in our grassland from the native shrubs Wolf Willow and Western Snowberry; as well as removing invasive species such as Smooth Brome, Kentucky Bluegrass, Leafy Spurge, and Sow Thistle.

 Meewasin continues to pursue other management tools throughout the valley that are intended to mimic natural disturbance regimes, including controlled burns.